 STAGE 5: HUMIDITY CONTROL

 Whichever fruiting style you chose, the humidity techniques will be the same.

 - Spray bottle to mist your cake with water (not supplied)

 You will now need to mist the cake with water regularly to ensure constant hydration.
 If you have opted for the Dunk ‘n’ Roll method then it’s best to avoid misting your cake for the first 12 hours to help keep the vermiculite stuck good.
 Mist your cake / casing layers directly until they glisten with moisture and when you can no longer see the glisten on it, it’s time to mist it again..
 Misting 3-6 times a day is pretty common for ultimate results.

 Click here to view some photos which will help you see what is meant by ‘glistening with moisture’.

-The evaporation of moisture from your substrate(s) is the trigger for mushroom pins to form and grow – this is why the humidity tent(s) we supply in our grow kit have lots of filters to provide clean air exchange.
-If you do not mist regularly to replace this evaporating moisture, you will break the cycle and you will have a very bad harvest..
+The evaporation of moisture from the cake is the trigger for mushroom pins to form and grow – this is why the humidity tents we supply in our grow kit have lots of filters to provide clean air exchange.
+If you do not mist regularly to replace this evaporating moisture, you will break the cycle and you will have a poor harvest..
 Simple as that.

 You must continue to mist throughout the full growing process – when you see pins forming and whilst your mushrooms are growing.. remember mushrooms are 90% water, they need all that extra moisture!!

-When your mushrooms are ready for harvest, you can either cut them off your cake with a knife/scissors or some people prefer to just twist and pull their mushrooms off – but be aware this can sometimes pull some of the substrate off with the mushroom, so it’s not the best method.
+When your mushrooms are ready for harvest, you can either cut them off the cake with a scalpel/knife or some people prefer to just twist and pull their mushrooms off – but be aware this can sometimes pull some of the cake off with the mushroom, so it’s not the best method.